JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 This is where [Babel](https://babeljs.io) comes to the rescue.
 Babel is a transpiler for JavaScript which transpiles your ES6 and ES7 code into ES5 and even ES3 code.
 In simple words it converts it into JavaScript that node.js can run and make you really happy.
 <!--more-->

-**Little Notice:** If you just want ES6 features and don't want to babelify stuff.
+**Little Notice:** If you just want ES6 features and don't want to Babelify stuff.
 You can use `--harmony` flag before running your node application.
 In order to access more harmony flags for staging and experimental features run this command `node --v8-options | grep harmony` .
 But there aren't even all the features present in Node.
 So you may continue if you can access ES6 but also need to access **ES7** features.

 ### Some assumptions made
 There are some assumptions I am making about you!
 YES YOU!